EasyX-Community/energi-scripts/README.md

-# energi-scripts - Energi Masternode Scripts (Unofficial)
+# Unofficial Energi Masternode Scripts (energi-scripts)

 These scripts are to help with starting, maintaining, and checking on the status of your NRG / Energi masternode.